HaploidJS/haploidjs.github.io/docs/guide/preload.md

 ![](/assets/factor-001.png)

 In other words, the smaller the value, the faster the convergence, which means that the sub-application startup behavior occurred at a time point farther away from now, the change rate of its heat contribution is about small.
-For example, under the condition of 0.1, the heat contribution brought by visiting application b twice yesterday is greater than the heat contribution of visiting A once today, but it is 0.01 Conditions, most likely the opposite.
+For example, under the condition of 0.1, the heat contribution brought by visiting application b twice yesterday is greater than the heat contribution of visiting A once today, but it is 0.01 conditions, most likely the opposite.

 ::: tip
 Custom convergence functions are not currently supported.